 Time lapse photography can be spectacular, allowing you to capture many hours or even years into a couple of minutes of video.
 But to get it right there are a number of key issues that need to be considered in planning your shoot.
 Don’t be afraid, it’s all common sense, we just want to help maximise your chances of time lapse success!

 To assist in planning your shoot, we have compiled the following information to help guide you through your setup and the gear that you might need.
-Please also sign up to our newsletter to receive your free Time Lapse Whitepaper.
-Sign-up here.

 This article is centred around GoPro cameras but the issues are translatable across other camera models.

 Also check out our Time Lapse Infographic here for a good visual overview.

 Here is some footage from one of our customers.